Entries Tagged '3rd Party List Integration' ↓

 Here are some troubleshooting steps if SES integration is not working even after you’ve followed the documentation exactly.

 WARNING: Gmail integration may not work for everyone.
 Many factors – including, but not limited to, your physical location, the location associated with your Gmail account, location of server, IP address, etc – appear to play a role in whether or not this will work for you with your Gmail account.
-So please note, that if it doesn’t work for you, then there isn’t nothing the DAP team can do to overcome or “fix” that.
+So please note, that if it doesn’t work for you, then there isn’t anything the DAP team can do to overcome or “fix” that.
 It’s Google, after all.
 We don’t know what rules and monitoring they have in place for this.
 So, if Gmail integration doesn’t work for you, then you may want to consider Amazon SES integration, which has a 100% success rate with DAP users at this time.

 To increase deliverability of your autoresponder, broadcast and instant emails (like “Welcome” email), you can make DAP completely by-pass your web host’s email server, and send emails out through third-party email servers, like Gmail or Amazon SES.
 This article is about setting up DAP to send out emails through Gmail’s email servers.